Type of antenatal care available:

 Please book online: http://www.lnwh.nhs.uk/antenatal-classes If you need to change your appointment please send a text to 07747 865 640.

 You may also choose to attend privately run classes in the area contact the Natural Childbirth Trust (NCT).

 Infant Feeding and Relationship Building

-We offer infant feeding and relationship building workshops every Saturday of every month.
+We offer infant feeding and relationship building workshops on the 1st and 3rd Saturday of every month (except for bank holiday weekends).
 These workshops are held in the Parent Education Room on Level 4, Maternity Reception from 10am - 12noon, room next to the lifts.
 They are drop-in workshop so there is no need to book in advance.

 For more information please see our infant feeding and relationship building pages.

 Most women experience a normal natural pregnancy and will only need midwife/GP care.
 For those women who have a more complex obstetric history we offer specialist clinics.
 Appointments will be arranged by your midwife based on the information you give at the booking appointment.

 - Joint endocrine antenatal clinics - these clinics see patients with diabetes, thyroid diseases, pituitary diseases etc. There is a clinic at Central Middlesex Hospital and Northwick Park Hospital.
 Each clinic is supported by a consultant obstetrician, consultant endocrinologist, specialist registrars, diabetic specialist nurse, diabetic specialist midwives and dieticians

 - Maternal medicine clinics - these clinics offer pre-pregnancy counselling and support for women with complex medical history, including hypertension, epilepsy, cardiac diseases, diseases of the bowel, renal diseases, diseases of the musculo-skeletal system, and diseases of immune origins such as systemic lupus erythamatosis.
 There are two clinics held at Northwick Park Hospital